flutter/website/src/docs/testing/best-practices.md

 ## Pitfalls

-If you need to tune your app’s performance, perhaps the UI isn't as smooth as you expect, the Flutter plugin for your IDE can help.
+If you need to tune your app’s performance, or perhaps the UI isn't as smooth as you expect, the Flutter plugin for your IDE can help.
-{% comment %}
-(You need at least Android Studio 3.2 or IntelliJ 2018.2, Flutter 0.11.4, and the Flutter Plugin 23.2.)
-{% endcomment %}
 In the Flutter inspector, bring up the **Performance** tab and enable the **show widget rebuild** check box.
 This feature helps you detect when frames are being rendered and displayed in more than 16ms.